Spike Owen: Playing career

 In his major league debut in 1983 on Saturday, June 25, Owen led off the bottom of the first inning in the Kingdome with a single off of Jim Gott of the Toronto Blue Jays; Seattle won 5–2 to snap an eight-game losing streak.
 On July 13, he hit his first big league home run against Boston Red Sox reliever Doug Bird at Fenway Park, a solo shot to right in the ninth inning and the final run scored in a 6–3 win.

 In 1986, he was named team captain of the Mariners.
 On August 19, Owen and center fielder Dave Henderson were traded to the Red Sox for Rey Quiñones, Mike Trujillo, Mike Brown, and a player to be named later.
 In his third game with the Red Sox, he tied a major league record with six runs scored in a game.
-In the American League Championship Series, he hit .429 as the BoSox upended the California Angels in seven games.
+In the American League Championship Series, he hit .429 as the Red Sox upended the California Angels in seven games.
 In the World Series, he hit .300 as Boston lost to the New York Mets in seven games.

 On December 8, 1988, the Red Sox traded Owen to the Montreal Expos for pitcher John Dopson and shortstop Luís Rivera.

 In 1990, he set a National League record with 63 consecutive errorless games at shortstop.
 Despite hitting only .234, he showed some decent power with 24 doubles, 5 triples and 5 home runs among his 106 hits.
 Patience at the plate was the secret of his success with 70 walks (12 intentional), for a respectable .333 on-base percentage.

 Owen's most productive season was 1992, with career highs in average (.269), home runs (7), stolen bases (7) and slugging percentage (.381).
 In addition, he had a healthy .348 on-base percentage and hit well in the clutch at .319 in 91 at-bats with runners in scoring position.
 He also led the NL in fielding percentage twice.
 A hard-nosed competitor, he quickly established himself as a leader in the Montreal clubhouse and helped rookie Delino DeShields transition to second base.

 After the 1992 season, Owen was supplanted as Montreal shortstop by the emergence of Wil Cordero and became a free agent.
 On December 4, 1992, he signed a three-year contract with the New York Yankees, aspiring to anchor their infield and provide team leadership.
-However, in 1993, he led a horde of AL middle infielders in one category—salary.
-Not surprisingly, the Yanks traded him after the 1993 season to the California Angels for a mere minor leaguer.
+However, in 1993, he led AL middle infielders in one category—salary.
+The Yankees traded him after the 1993 season to the California Angels for a minor leaguer.

-In 1994, he hit a career-high .310 in 82 games for the Angels as an infield backup and eventually as a DH.
+In 1994, he hit a career-high .310 in 82 games for the Angels as an infield backup and eventually as a designated hitter.
 In 1996, he was demoted to the Texas Rangers' Triple A affiliate, the Oklahoma City 89ers, and in April, Owen announced his retirement.